 - To organize or represent members to communicate and exchange with regional and global inter-governmental and non-governmental financial cooperation organizations, voice out the interest of the region, contribute regional wisdom and solutions, thus building an engagement platform for international financial governance.

 In terms of organizational structure, AFCA is composed of the General Meeting, the Board of Directors, the Executive Board, the Board of Supervisors, and the Secretariat.
-The first Board of Directors consists of 46 directors, the first Executive Board has 23 vice chairmen, and the first Board of Supervisors has 11 supervisors.
-In addition, AFCA will set up the Advisory Committee as its senior advisory body.
-Mr. Tian Guoli, Chairman of China Banking Association, serves as the first Chairman of AFCA.
-Ms.Diana Cesar, President of The Hong Kong Association of Banks, serves as the first chief supervisor.
-Mr Yang Zaiping serves as the first Secretary General and legal representative of AFCA.
+The first Board of Directors consists of 48 directors, the first Executive Board has 26 vice chairmen, and the first Board of Supervisors has 10 supervisors.

 With its foothold in Asia, AFCA follows the philosophy of openness and inclusiveness.
 AFCA’s members are primarily financial institutions, financial industry associations, relevant professional service agencies and influential executives and senior experts in Asian countries and regions.
 Meanwhile, similar financial institutions and experts beyond Asia are also welcomed to join AFCA.
-Up to now, 107 financial institutions from 27 countries and regions in Asia, America, Europe, Africa and Oceania have confirmed to join AFCA as founding members, covering banking, security, insurance, fund, assets management, financial education, financial services and other sectors.
+Up to now, nearly 120 financial institutions from 31 countries and regions in Asia, America, Europe, Africa and Oceania have confirmed to join AFCA as members, covering banks, securities companies, insurance companies, fund management companies, asset management companies, futures, international financial centers, industry associations, fintech and financial services companies..
 Institutions and experts in Asia and beyond with influence as well as willingness to comply with AFCA’s Articles are welcomed to join AFCA.